Flowrey/youtube-bz/README.md

 </h1>

 <p align="center">
-  YoutubeBrainz allow you to find Youtube Videos associated to an Album on MusicBrainz.
+  YoutubeBrainz allow you to find and download Youtube Videos associated to an Album on MusicBrainz.
 </p>

 <p align="center">